DougPfeffer-alt/chocolate-pizza/README.md

 - Pair Programming with Doug serving as the Driver, and Deanna serving as the Navigator
   - Completed all page builds
   - Completed initial HTML piece, enuring that all elements are represented on the page.

+### August 20, 2020

+- Pair Programming with Doug serving as the Driver, and Deanna serving as the Navigator
+  - Completed all page builds
+  - Completed final product